 Prior to joining Kensington, Mr. Sim was CEO of CGE Partners, LLC, a specialty Data Science company from 2018 to 2020.
+Prior to CGE Partners, Mr. Sim worked two years at Ascendant Capital as the lead Business Analyst and Data Administrator.

 Mr. Sim holds degrees in both Finance and Computer Science, along with a minor in Mathematics from the University of Texas at Austin.
-He also holds a master's degree in computer science from the University of Illinois Urbana-Champaign.